-We are one of eight centers around the nation participating in a pilot Centers for Disease Control program designed to improve treatment for clotting disorders.
+We are one of a small number of centers around the nation participating in a pilot Centers for Disease Control program designed to improve treatment for clotting disorders.
 Our team approach and emphasis on preventing complications will ensure you receive the best care.

 Through the Duke Comprehensive Sickle Cell Center, we provide treatment and support to sickle cell patients and their families.
 We help you control your condition and connect you to the services you need at Duke and in the community.